SAP/vs-code-extension-for-project-credential-digger/README.md

 If you would like to exclude some files from being scanned you need to configure the extension by providing the patterns to filter out

 ![exclude-files](images/credential-digger-exclude-files.gif)

+### OpenAI

+To fully benefit from the AI functionality, you need to configure some settings.
+Specifically, two fields need to be filled in the extension settings.
+(Your code will not be transmitted to an AI, only the file extension will be used on the prompt.)

+-   **Openai Mode**: Select your preferred AI mode from the dropdown.
+The options include "BTP OpenAI" and "OpenAI."

+    -   <u>BTP OpenAI</u>: This option is for a Multi-tenant BTP service proxy for third-party LLM APIs.
+The extension use Azure OpenAI text-davinci-003 model.
+    -   <u>OpenAI</u>: This option is for OpenAI (https://platform.openai.com/).

+-   **Openai Key Path**: This field is for entering the full path to your OpenAI key.
+The type of key file depends on the selected OpenAI mode.
+    -   If <u>BTP OpenAI</u> was selected in the OpenAI Mode, the path should lead to a `.json` file containing your key.
+    -   If <u>OpenAI</u> was chosen, the path should direct to a `.txt` file containing only your copied and pasted key.

 ## Support, Feedback, Contributing